Used Okuma CNC Machines

-Okuma is an international manufacturer of machining centers with a diverse product line including lathes, machining centers, grinders, laser cutting with additive as well as subtractive machining and double column (horizontal milling machines).
-Okuma offers platform-specific controls all under the OSP-P300A name as of 2018.
-These controls are Microsoft Windows-based with PC-compatible ethernet as well as multiple USB ports for connectivity.
-Okuma is a Japanese company with production in Charlotte, North Carolina since 1987 and they have operated as Okuma American Corporation since 1995.
-They have a vast distribution network with over 2000 personnel.
-This makes finding service for your next used Okuma CNC much easier than for some other brands.
+Okuma is an international manufacturer of machining centers with a diverse product line including Okuma lathe, Okuma mill, machining centers, grinders, laser cutting with additive as well as subtractive machining and double column (horizontal milling) machines.
+Okuma offers platform-specific controls all under the OSP-P300A in which are Microsoft Windows-based with PC-compatible ethernet as well as multiple USB ports for connectivity.

 Okuma Corporation is a Japanese company with production in Charlotte, North Carolina since 1987 and they have operated as Okuma American Corporation since 1995.
 They have a vast distribution network with over 2000 personnel.
 This makes finding service for your next used Okuma CNC a much easier experience than other brands.

 Okuma has been making machines for many years and offers preventative maintenance packages to ensure the absolute longest, most productive life of your Okuma.
 They offer inspection, deep cleaning, consumable parts replacement and even overhauls with Okuma OEM authentic replacement parts.
 To mitigate lost production time from critical component failure, Okuma can create custom recommendations of critical spare parts to keep on hand.
 Contact your local Okuma distributor for more information.